Twin-to-twin transfusion syndrome (TTTS)

 Fetoscopic laser ablation of the shared placental vessels is a state-of-the-art and increasingly successful treatment aimed at disconnecting the shared blood vessels between the twins in the placenta.
 This stops the unhealthy blood transfer between them.
-Fetoscopic laser ablation is only offered by specially trained physicians at select treatment centers like the Fetal Concerns Center of Wisconsin.
+Fetoscopic laser ablation is only offered by specially trained physicians at select treatment centers like the Fetal Concerns Center.
 It is most often conducted between 16 to 26 weeks of pregnancy.
 Studies show an 80 to 85 percent survival rate for at least one twin following laser ablation and an overall twin survival rate of 65 to 70 percent.
 The approach also greatly reduces the risk of neurological damage to the babies before birth.

 In the most severe cases where there is no chance for the donor twin to survive, a procedure called cord coagulation may be performed.
 The surgeon will completely close off the blood supply to a failing donor twin so that the recipient twin may thrive.
 This is considered a last option.

 What about after laser ablation or surgery?